 This is one of the relationship rules you cannot ignore.
 For a healthy and fruitful relationship to develop, you and your partner have to learn how to communicate with each other.
 It is important to remember that communication does not mean talking.
 Communication means talking, understanding, and trying to fulfill the roles and obligations that your partner expects of you.

-I am sure by now every piece of relationship advice tells you to communicate, and they aren’t wrong.
-Bad communication in a relationship harms it.
-You’ve probably heard it so often you might think that it’s a cliché.
+If effective communication builds a strong base, then bad communication in a relationship harms it.
+Communication is key — You’ve probably heard it so often you might think that it’s a cliché.
 And you’re right, it is a cliché.
-But it is a cliché because it works, so do not dismiss effective communication.
+But it is a cliché for a reason, right?

 4. You’re a team, teams discuss everything